This section examines the truth about vaccines, their safety and reliability.

 There are four words that help to describe the frequency of a disease and they need explanation.

-- An endemic disease is one that is present all the time in a certain area.
+- Endemic means that the disease is one that is present all the time in a certain area.

 - Epidemic means a sudden outbreaks of a disease in a country or region that did not previously have it in that area in that area, or a rapid increase in the number of new cases of a previous existing endemic disease.